-The single, hottest nutritional discovery is that your risk of developing Alzheimer’s is strongly linked to your level of the toxic amino acid homocysteine, which can be measured from a pinprick of blood on a home test kit.
+The single, hottest nutritional discovery is that your risk of developing Alzheimer’s is strongly linked to your level of the amino acid homocysteine.
 The lower your level throughout life the smaller your chances of developing serious memory decline.
 Homocysteine is a neurotoxin, capable of directly damaging the medial temporal lobe, which is the area of the brain that rapidly degenerates in AD.
 Homocysteine is easily lowered with inexpensive B vitamins.